 \subsection{Comparisons}

-We employ two different comparison settings for comprehensive evaluation on the performance of our method, one with fixed memory budget, and the other with fixed number of Gaussians.
+We employ two different comparison settings for a comprehensive evaluation on the performance of our method, one with fixed memory budget, and the other with fixed number of Gaussians.
 Metrics including PSNR, SSIM, LPIPS on all the datasets are reported separately.
 Note that BBSplat is designed for a lower number of Gaussians because of their extra parameters; thus, they were not evaluated under the setting of $500$k and $1$M Gaussians.

 \textbf{Comparison under a fixed memory budget.} We report the visual quality metrics, number of Gaussians, and memory consumption of trainable parameters of all the baselines and our {\modelAbbrev} method in \tblref{fixed_memory}.
-Our method has achieved the best performance across various textured-based 2DGS works under the same memory constraint demonstrating the efficiency of our method.
-Since our adaptive texture control is based on gradients threshold selection, we can't achieve the exact same memory consumption as other methods, but our {\modelAbbrev} method still achieve higher overall visual quality with less memory expecially for PSNR.
-Other texture-based methods suffer from excessive texture parameters, thus result in worse visual quality under a fixed memory constraint.
+Our method has achieved the best performance across various textured-based 2DGS works under the same memory constraint, demonstrating the efficiency of our method.
+Since our adaptive texture control is based on gradients threshold selection, we cannot achieve the exact same memory consumption as other methods, but our {\modelAbbrev} method still achieves higher overall visual quality with less memory especially for PSNR.
+Other texture-based methods suffer from excessive texture parameters, thus resulting in worse visual quality under a fixed memory constraint.